yomidevs/local-audio-yomichan/README.md

 1. This setup requires about **5GB of free space**.

-1. It only has the coverage of JPod 101, NHK16 and select audio from Forvo (which is still about 99% coverage, from personal experience).
+1. It only has the coverage of JPod 101, NHK16 and select audio from Forvo (which is still very high, as over 200,000 unique expressions are covered).
     To increase audio coverage, it would be ideal to also include an extra [Forvo audio source](https://learnjapanese.moe/yomichan/#bonus-adding-forvo-extra-audio-source).